osmosis-labs/osmosis/tests/localosmosis/README.md

 sudo apt install docker-compose -y
 ```

-6. Compile the local:osmosis-se docker image (~15 minutes, since this process modifies the testnet genesis you provided above).
+7. Compile the local:osmosis-se docker image (~15 minutes, since this process modifies the testnet genesis you provided above).
 ```
 cd $HOME/osmosis
 make localnet-build-state-export
 ```
+docker build -t local:osmosis-se -f tests/localosmosis/Dockerfile-stateExport . --build-arg ID="testing"

-7. Start the local:osmosis-se docker image
+8. Start the local:osmosis-se docker image
 ```
 make localnet-start-state-export
 ```

 You will then go through the genesis intialization process.
 This will take ~20 minutes.
 You will then hit the first block (not block 1, but the block number after your snapshot was taken), and then you will just see a bunch of p2p error logs.
 This will happen for about 1 hour, and then you will finally hit blocks at a normal pace.

-8. On your host machine, add this specific wallet which holds a large amount of osmo funds
+9. On your host machine, add this specific wallet which holds a large amount of osmo funds
 ```
 echo "bottom loan skill merry east cradle onion journey palm apology verb edit desert impose absurd oil bubble sweet glove shallow size build burst effort" | osmosisd keys add wallet --recover --keyring-backend test
 ```

 You now are running a validator with a majority of the voting power with the same mainnet state as when you took the snapshot.

-9. On your host machine, you can now query the state export testnet like so:
+10. On your host machine, you can now query the state export testnet like so:
 ```
 osmosisd status
 ```

-10. Here is an example command to ensure complete understanding:
+11. Here is an example command to ensure complete understanding:
 ```

 ```